misterwalter/regents-tarot/README.md

 - **Worms**: Transformative failure.
 What should have been becomes something else.

 ### Doing Without Cards
-If you lack a full set of triangualar cards, but still desire guidance, it is acceptable to roll dice or draw other cards, and apply those results to a table of cards here.
+If you lack a full set of triangular cards, but still desire guidance, it is acceptable to roll dice or draw other cards, and apply those results to a table of cards here.
 Just be sure that you don't use any card more than once in a single reading.